goauthentik/authentik/website/docs/user-group/user/user_basic_operations.md

 ### Automate email to a user

-You can use our automated email to send a link with the URL for the user to reset thier password.
+You can use our automated email to send a link with the URL for the user to reset their password.
 This option will only work if you have properly [configured a SMTP server during the installation](../../installation/docker-compose#email-configuration-optional-but-recommended) and set an email address for the user.

 1. In the Admin interface, navigate to **Directory > Users** to display all users.